How much electricity do I consume?

 With very little maintenance, your new PV system will last up to 25 or 30 years.
 There is very little maintenance associated with a grid-connected PV system.
 All you need to do is keep the panels free and clear of debris and dirt accumulation and have the electrical system and wiring inspected by an electrician periodically.
 There are a range of system monitoring devices available.

 What racking (mounting) will be used and what is the warranty on the racking?

-Standard racking components generally consist of the rail itself (annodised aluminum) and fasteners (stainless steel).
+Standard racking components generally consist of the rail itself (anodised aluminum) and fasteners (stainless steel).
 The rail is made up of various clamps, plates and brackets.
 The racking warranty is included in the Installer’s warranty and located within the Installers Terms & Conditions.
-As this is an integral part of the system, especially for high wind areas, it is worth asking the Installer for specific details about the racking that they use.
+As this is an integral part of the system, especially for high-wind areas, it is worth asking the Installer for specific details about the racking that they use.

-The most commonly used option is to drill into frame-work.
+The most commonly used option is to drill into the framework.
 If a strong wind could potentially relocate your roof, then you have bigger things to worry about than racking.
 However, mid-clamps are one indication of a better, more stable installation, so it is worth asking your Installer if they use them.
 If you are told that they will cost extra, then ask them to tell you how much extra, and for them to justify the cost.
 Some Installers will use mid-clamps as standard, while others will view it as an optional extra.
 In any case, going Solar is a long-term investment.
-Your system will pay for itself many times over the course of its life.
-Shortcuts may save money, but in order to maximise the results and returns in the long-term, don’t forget that quality counts!
+Your system will pay for itself many times throughout its life.
+Shortcuts may save money, but to maximise the results and returns in the long term, don’t forget that quality counts!